Esri/arcgis-maps-sdk-dotnet-samples/src/WPF/ArcGISRuntime.WPF.Viewer/Samples/Geometry/GeodesicOperations/readme.md

 * GeometryEngine.DensifyGeodetic
 * GeometryEngine.LengthGeodetic

+## About the data

+The Imagery basemap provides the global context for the displayed geodesic line.

 ## Tags

-GeometryEngine, densify, distance, geodesic, geodetic
+densify, distance, geodesic, geodetic